GNOME/glib/docs/reference/glib/gvariant-specification-1.0.rst

 Alignment
 ---------

-In order to satisfy requirement , we must provide programmers with a pointer that they can comfortably use.
+In order to satisfy the requirement, we must provide programmers with a pointer that they can comfortably use.
 On many machines, programmers cannot directly dereference unaligned values, and even on machines where they can, there is often a performance hit.